In 2018, the daily smoking prevalence among those 15 years and over was 8.6%, which was significantly lower than in 2017 (13.9%).

 In 2018, the daily smoking prevalence for females was (8.8%) and males (8.3%) and was highest among 45-59 year olds (15.7%), followed by 30-44 year olds (10.6%), 15-29 year olds (4.5%), and those aged 60 years and over (4.3%).

 Further data on smoking for 2018 are available from the South Australian Health and Medical Research Institute (SAHMRI) website.

 The proportion of secondary school students who had ever used smoked has decreased significantly since 1996.

-Results from the 2014 Australian School Students’ Alcohol and Drugs (ASSAD) Survey for South Australia show that in 2014, the majority (86%) of secondary school students aged 12 to 17 years had never smoked and only 3% had smoked in the past week (3.2% of males and 2.8% of females).
-The decline in recent smoking from 2011 (4.7%) to 2014 (3.0%) for all students was statistically significant, as was the decline among
+Results from the 2017 Australian School Students’ Alcohol and Drugs (ASSAD) Survey for South Australia show that in 2017, only 10.2% of secondary school students aged 12 to 17 years had ever smoked, and 2.4% had smoked in the last week (2.8% of male students and 2% of female students).
+The decrease in ever having smoked from 13.8% in 2014 to 10.2% in 2017 was statistically significant, while smoking in the last year remained stable.

-The national report: Australian secondary schools students' use of tobacco in 2014 is available from the National Drug Strategy website.
+The national report Australian secondary schools students' use of tobacco, alcohol, and over-the-counter and illicit substances in 2017 is available from the National Drug Strategy website.